 - A letter of instruction (LOI) from the trustee is typically required, authorizing the custodian to directly transfer the assets to an IRA-BDA for each trust beneficiary.

-- A private letter ruling (PLR) from the IRS may be required (consultation with an estate attorney is advised before initiating the transfers).
+- A private letter ruling (PLR) from the IRS may be required.
+Best practice is to consult with an estate attorney before initiating the transfers.

 6) When Does a Trust Qualify as a “Look-Through” Trust?

 To be considered a look-through trust:

 - The trust must be a valid trust under state law.